dataforseo/JavaClient/api/BacklinksApi.md

-‌‌ This endpoint will provide you with a detailed overview of referring domains pointing to the target domain you specify. for more info please visit &#39;https://docs.dataforseo.com/v3/backlinks/referring_domains/live/?bash&#39;
+‌‌ This endpoint will provide you with a detailed overview of referring domains pointing to the target you specify. for more info please visit &#39;https://docs.dataforseo.com/v3/backlinks/referring_domains/live/?bash&#39;

 ### Example
 ```java